bjornbf/osx_config/README.md

-scripts for configuring osx machine and user settings
+scripts for configuring Mac OS X, machine and user settings.
+Including Makefiles for the luggage